project-imprimis/libprimis/doc/engine.md

 ### 2.4.2 Fog
 ---

-*Note: This is entirely distinct from the *fogdome*, a sky property.*

 Fog is an effect that fades objects to a particular color as the distance to that object grows larger.
 Fog is useful for creating a closed, damp ambiance, but be aware that it can be easily disabled on client machines, making its use